Download a free trial to find out which Altium software best suits your needs

 Different EDA environments offer different levels of support for creating 3D component bodies via modeling.
 Some have none at all, so all mechanical information needs to be supplied by the MCAD tool.
 Others use outdated methods like DXF or IDF to exchange information.
 Altium Designer PCB design software supports embedding STEP models to provide accurate modeling information that can not only be passed over to the MCAD world, but can also be used directly in the host ECAD tools.

 Obtaining and embedding STEP models is a fairly easy process, as is detailed in this document.
-However, there may be situations when you either can’t or simply don’t want to use a STEP model.
+However, there may be situations when you either can’t or simply don’t want to use a STEP file model.
 You may not have an internal MCAD department.
 You might not own any 3D MCAD tools.
-Or maybe your organization doesn’t allow externally-sourced CAD data of any sort, thus preventing you from downloading the models.
+Or maybe your organization doesn’t allow externally-sourced Computer Aided Design data of any sort, thus preventing you from downloading the models.
 Other security restrictions may prevent you from accessing the Internet altogether.